 If your company does not have a set policy, you should take your complaints to your immediate supervisor.
 If your supervisor is the one that has victimized you, you should bring the behavior to the attention of your supervisor's immediate superior or to your company's human resources department.
 In hostile environment cases, it is important that your company's management know that a problem exists.

 It is also important to document and record each complaint you make in a sexual harassment log and to include all important details, such as who you told, what their response was, the dates and times of your complaints, and any other details you consider important.
 You should also preserve a record of your complaint by sending a summary of what occurred to the appropriate people by e-mail and keep a copy of your e-mail and their response for your records.

 Filing a Charge of Discrimination

 If your claim is not resolved through your company's internal procedures, you may decide to file a claim through the Illinois Department of Human Rights (IDHR).
 The the IDHR will investigate your claim and attempt to resolve the issue.
 If you have not enlisted the support of an experienced sexual harassment attorney, you may decide to do so at this time.

 If the government agency does not proceed with your claim for any reason, it will issue you a notice called a “right to sue” notice.
 If this happens, you are now able to bring your case to court.
 If the agency finds sufficient evidence of sexual harassment but is not able to resolve the issue with your employer, the agency may decide to file a lawsuit on your behalf.

 If you are issued a “right to sue” letter, you are able to file a civil lawsuit against your employer for the injuries you suffered because of the sexual harassment.
-The injuries do not have to be physical, and in may cases, they may be emotional.
+The injuries do not have to be physical, and in many cases, they may be emotional or financial.